 John Crome - biography

 This is an article that was published by Oxford University Press as part of the Oxford Dictionary of National Biography.
-Reproduced by kind permission of the author;
+Reproduced by kind permission of the author and publisher;

 Andrew W. Moore